From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Results

 Once we have a predictor capable of annotating all sequences in the input dataset, our goal is to investigate how the accuracy of these annotations influences a generative model designed to produce artificial sequences with a desired specificity.
 To this end, we consider a modification of the RBM that integrates the label information together with the aligned sequence \cite{larochelle2008classification, cossio2023disentangling, carbone2024fast}, cf.~{\em Materials and Methods} Sec.~\ref{sec: labelRBM} for details.
 This model can be trained on either a fully annotated dataset or a partially annotated one.
 After training, we can ask the model to generate artificial sequences conditioned on a chosen specificity and compare the statistical properties of the generated samples with those of the natural ones.

-We compare models trained on the union between the train and test sets used for the predictor, with different types of label information.
-We consider, more specifically, the following cases. \begin{itemize} \item {\tt True labels} - All sequences are annotated with the true labels.
-This serves as a benchmark for the best-case scenario. \item {\tt Only train labels} - Only the training sequences of the predictor are annotated with ground-truth labels, while the remaining sequences are left unannotated.
-This is the worst-case scenario, which we aim to improve when using predicted labels. \item {\tt MSA labels} - Ground-truth labels are used for the training set of the predictor, while for the test set the labels are inferred using the MSA predictor. \item {\tt Foundation labels} - Same as before, but labels are predicted with the Foundation predictor. \item {\tt Foundation labels, $p>0.8$} - Same as before with the Foundation predictor, but only the annotations with a probability score $p > 0.8$ are used, while the remaining sequences are left unannotated.
-The aim is to inform the generative model only with those annotations the predictor is rather certain about. \end{itemize}
+We compare models trained on the union of the predictor training and test sets, while varying the amount and type of label information available during training.
+Specifically, we consider the following settings: \begin{itemize} \item {\tt True labels} -- All sequences are annotated with their ground-truth labels.
+This represents the best-case benchmark, which is unrealistic in practical applications, but will provide an upper performance bound we aim at approaching with our work. \item {\tt Train-only labels} -- Only the predictor training sequences are annotated with ground-truth labels, while all remaining sequences are left unannotated.
+This represents the worst-case baseline, which we aim to improve upon by using predicted labels. \item {\tt One-hot labels} -- Ground-truth labels are used for the predictor training set, whereas labels for the test set are inferred using the predictor trained on one-hot encoded sequences. \item {\tt RBM labels} -- As above, but test-set labels are inferred using the predictor trained on RBM embeddings. \item {\tt Foundation labels} -- As above, but test-set labels are inferred using predictors trained on ESM2-650M embeddings. \end{itemize}